-Fig. 5: Optimizer vs. Accuracy[%]
+Figure 5: Optimizer vs. Accuracy[%]

 The activation functions tested were chosen primarily due to their differentiable nature.
 This is a required characteristic of the perceptron for an optimizer to be utilized.
 The functions that were ultimately chosen were the Rectified Linear Unit (ReLU) and the sigmoid functions due to their common usage in published neural networks as well as their obvious performance advantage over other functions as seen in Fig. 4.[2]
 The optimizers shown in Fig. 5 were chosen in a similar fashion as the Adaptive Moment Estimation (Adam) optimizer is commonly used for its fast convergence rate and RMSProp for the management of the learning rate over large training periods.[2][5]